mitramir55/Recommender-systems/README.md

 External dataset source: [link](https://www.unitedstateszipcodes.org/zip-code-database/) I'm using the same people who have donated at least 5 times.
-For external 0.998 percent of people remain after mergin the datasets (external and the main df)
+For external 0.998 percent of people remain after merging the datasets (external and the main df) I used the same method as I did in the embedding notebook for calculating the preference of donors (the embeddings).
+More specifically, the embeddings of project he\she has donated to, will be multiplied by the amount of donation and then summed up.